EzzatELshazly/Magento-installation/README.md

    --home /opt/magento \
 magento
 ```
 - Then, let’s give the new user a password.
-You will be prompted to type the password for user ‘magento’ twice, the password will not be shown there in your screen:
+You will be prompted to type the password for user ‘magento’ twice, the password will not be shown there in your screen: at my case the password is: 123456
 ```
 passwd magento
 ```